holdensparacino/Blog/site_description.md

 ## About this site

-This site was built by me as a place to keep my projects organized, and as a self-taught coder, for me to continue to learn.
+This site was built by me as a place to keep my projects organized, and as a self-taught coder, for me to continue to learn web design.

 ## Site Usage